conduitxyz/ronin-migration-reth-docker/README.md

 For Ronin: `OP_NODE_P2P_STATIC=[tbd]`

+You will also need to set the `NETWORK=[saigon|ronin]` environment variable, depending on which network you are running the image for.
+For Saigon select `saigon`, for ronin mainnet select `ronin`.

 Other arguments will need to be set as well, below is an example you might set in a k8s yaml file:
 ```
 env: